Curriculum and Courses

 Active Learning Project: See description in Introduction.

-Sixth Residency (2 weeks): This residency historically has taken place overseas, with China as the location in recent years.
+Sixth Residency (2 weeks): This is an international residency, with China as the location in recent years.

 Legal and Ethical Environments